wkasdorp/forest-2-domains/README.md

 Be sure to deallocate them when you no longer need them to avoid incurring costs.

-### Update october 2017

-New features:
-* Converted VMs to use managed disks.
-* Removed the storage account.
-* Made the child domain is optional.
-* Greatly simplified the optional parts of the template.

 This template creates an Active Directory forest for you.
 The configuration is flexible.
 * The root domain is always created; the child domain is optional.